AlexandreFenyo/net-monitor/README.md

 You can now start the server and visit the demo on http://localhost:8080/net-monitor

 Note: if you apply changes to the Java sources or resources, Eclipse will automatically reload the servlet.
+If you apply changes to the `webpack.config.js` configuration file, you should restart webpack.

 # Support